Aeneas

 Ithaca – Restoring and attributing ancient Greek inscriptions with Machine Learning.

-With Google DeepMind, Ca’ Foscari Università di Venezia, University of Oxford, Athens AUEB University, Google Cloud.
+Google DeepMind, Ca’ Foscari Università di Venezia, University of Oxford, Athens AUEB University, Google Cloud.

 2019, Project co-lead

-Pythia – Restoring ancient text using Deep Learning: a case study on Greek epigraphy.
+Pythia – Restoring ancient text using deep learning: a case study on Greek epigraphy.

-With the University of Oxford and Google DeepMind.
+University of Oxford, Google DeepMind.

 2018 - 2017, Project lead